timberland-sig/rh-linux-poc/README.md

 3. **If this is your first time downloading this repository, you can simply run:**
   ```
-  ./setup.sh quickstart
+  make install
   ```

 It will essentially run the following commands to download and install the *prebuilt* Timberland SIG NVMe/TCP Boot test environment:

 ```
-./setup.sh user     # this will install essential packages - only has to be ran once
+make user       # this will install essential packages - only has to be ran once
-./setup.sh virt     # this will install QEMU (only on Fedora) - only has to be ran once
+make virt       # this will install QEMU (only on Fedora) - only has to be ran once
-./setup.sh edk2_zip # this will download and install the Timberland-sig artifacts - only has to be ran once
+make edk2_zip   # this will download and install the Timberland-sig artifacts - only has to be ran once
-./setup.sh net      # this will modify your hypervisor network - run this only once
+make net        # this will modify your hypervisor network - run this only once
 ```

-After running the quickstart, you can optionally use:
+After running the install, you can optionally use:
 ```
 ./setup.sh test   # this will automatically set up both VMs (target-vm and host-vm)
                   # ↳ starts target-vm with VNC on :0 and host-vm setup with VNC on :1
                   # ↳ useful for quick testing and automated setups
 ```

+Run `make help` to see all available top-level targets.

 In case of problems consult the [Set up your Hypervisor](#set-up-your-hypervisor) section below.
 The next step is to go to [Setup your Virtual Machines](#setup-your-virtual-machines) and install the `host-vm`.